Islamic religious leaders: Allamah

 Allamah is an honorary and prestigious title carried by only the very highest scholars of Islamic thought, jurisprudence, and philosophy.

 It is used as an honorific in Sunni Islam as well as in Shia Islam.
 Allamah is a leader for the Islamic faith.

 Almami

 "Almami" is a title of West African Muslim rulers, used especially in the conquest states of the 19th century.

 Caliph

-Caliph was first used for Abu Bakr, who was elected head of the Muslim community after the Prophet Muhammad's death.
+Caliph was first used, in the 7th century AD, for Abu Bakr, who was elected head of the Muslim community after the Prophet Muhammad's death.

 Imam

 Imam is an Arabic word meaning "Leader".
 The ruler of a country might be called the Imam, for example.
 The term, however, has important connotations in the Islamic tradition especially in Shia belief.
 In Sunni belief, the term is used for the founding scholars of the four Sunni madhhabs, or schools of religious jurisprudence (fiqh).

 It is commonly used to refer to the official that leads the prayers at the mosques.
 Meanwhile, in Brunei, Singapore and Malaysia, those who lead any prayers in any places such as at home, are also called imam.